itssamuelrowe/zen-website/content/docs/conditional-statements.md

 function main(...arguments)
     var age = 18
     if age >= 18
-        println('You are eligible to vote!')
+        print('You are eligible to vote!')
 ```

 In this example, a variable named age is initialized to 18.
 Using the if